 Not only will you have an agent that explains things without legal jargon, but we check for everything mentioned above and also have a paperless system to speed up the process while being eco-friendly.
 If you want an agency that treats you like a person, has agents that do thorough research and communicate quickly to help you close, then we’re ready to support you.
-Call us today at 703-934-2100 or use the form on the right and we’ll help get your contract to closing so you can focus on the important things in life with no additional stress.
+Call us today at 703.934.2100 or use the form below and we’ll help get your contract to closing so you can focus on the important things in life with no additional stress.

 Questions and Answers About Title Insurance

 Just like any type of protective policy, there’s a lot of confusing legal terms that get thrown around and questions that don’t seem to get answered in non-lawyer terms.
 Below you’ll find the answers to the most common questions we get asked without all of the confusing language.

 What is Title Insurance?

 It is the protective umbrella that shields you and your property from prior owner issues that could come up after you purchase.
 Information could have been missed, overlooked, mis-indexed, improperly recorded, and so on, and title insurance covers you for any financial loss that could accrue.

 By having a policy, you can help prevent or avoid typical defects such as a mistake in a prior deed, a hidden lien, outstanding ownership claim or even outright fraud that can result in losses for you as the owner and/or your lender.

 It protects you against loss due to an unknown title or past claim issues that arise after you purchase or refinance a property.
 Having this can help provide indemnifications against those losses when owners and lenders suffer losses related to a covered risk.